hypergrok/chunkit/README.md

 ### Chunkit Core

-Chunkit Core will be free OSS forever and handles only HTML.
+Chunkit Core is free OSS and handles only HTML.
 For further filetypes use Chunkit Plus

 ### Chunkit Plus